FEZModding/FezMultiplayerMod/Notes_To_Do_list_for_FezMultiplayerMod.md

 - [ ] add names

-- [ ] Might be able to use name as unique identifiers instead of GUID; would require handshake

 - [x] display names above players heads

-- [ ] add IP verifying and banning functionality; requires a handshake when the client connects to the server
+- [ ] add IP verifying and banning functionality; should these setting be named "blocklist" and "allowlist"?
+Also, need to figure out what the syntax should be like

 - [ ] add option for syncing inventory; requires handshake and unique identifiers for every collectible